miraliumre/bios/challenges/2.intermediate/a_tale_of_memories/README.md

 during the BIOS code execution is not merely advantageous but often indispensable for accomplishing certain BIOS hacking endeavors.

-For this precise aim, [Davidson Francis] has crafted a utility named [mdump].
+For this purpose, [Theldus] has created a utility named [mdump].
 This tool is coded in assembly language and is capable of being executed as bootable code.
 Nonetheless, the state of the computer's memory after the BIOS execution has completed can be substantially different than the state at the specific point where you intend to insert your own code.

 The task at hand entails injecting mdump into the BIOS framework and leveraging it to obtain a memory dump from an early boot stage.